The Asterisk War: Light novels

 The series is written by Yū Miyazaki and illustrated by Okiura.
 It is published by Media Factory.
 The first volume was released in September 2012, and its final volume, volume 17, was released on June 24, 2022.
 Yen Press licensed the novels for publication in North America.
-The first English volume was released on August 30, 2016.
-Volumes 1 through 5 were translated into English by Melissa Tanaka and the following volumes are translated by Haydn Trowell.
+The first English volume was released on August 30, 2016, and the last one on September 12, 2023.
+The first five volumes were translated into English by Melissa Tanaka and the rest by Haydn Trowell.

 Wings of Queenvale

 Yuu Miyazaki has also worked on a spinoff, focusing on Minato Wakamiya, the main protagonist, Chloe Flockhart, Minato's best friend, Sophia Fairclough, the younger sister of Ernest Fairclough, Nina Achenwall, a Strega whose powers are invoked through the mental image of a deck of cards, and Yuzuhi Renjouji, a childhood friend of Ayato Amagiri who trained in the Yatsuka Dojo of the Amagiri Shinmei Style, all students of Queenvale Academy for Young Ladies.